 “Look, let’s just cut to the chase, okay?
 Pepper told me you saw.
 But I don’t need your guilt or your pity—”

 “No!” he said, although of course Tony would believe that was what had motivated Steve to see him.
-What other reason had he ever given him for why show up now?
+What other reason had he ever given him for he'd why show up now?
 “That’s not why I’m here.”

 “It’s not a game,” Steve said, aching, and he’d known he had a lot to apologize for, but he was starting to think he still didn’t understand just how much.